About Halliwick Foundation course

 The price includes:

-Vegetarian and vegan food and drink provisions during the hours of the course.
+Vegetarian food and drink provisions for students to use during the hours of the course.

 Use of the training centre during the hours of the course, including the pool, the kitchenette, the outdoor lounge area, the sitting areas inside the venue ang changing rooms and showers.